-There is more we can still gain from efficiency and environmentalism, but by far, the greatest gain is from reducing human population.
+There is more we can still gain from efficiency and environmentalism, but by far, the greatest gain is from reducing future human population.
 The only way to do that is one-child families.
 To make it permanent, parents may even need a vasectomy or tubal ligation once they have a child.
 In China, having children is more planned than accidental.
 No exceptions.
 If one family gets another child, then everyone does.
 Incentives like taxing children or free education for the first child are complicated.
 The simplest and fairest choice is one-child families across the board.

 Raise children in community environments to give children siblings.
 Children benefit from companions to develop communication, cooperation, compassion and work ethic.
 Community can add more safety nets for small families.